-- An Early Admissions student is required to obtain approval from an Admissions Representative (for the initial interview) or Student Success Counselor (subsequent interviews) every semester until the student either turns 18, graduates from high school, or obtains a GED.
+- An Early Admissions student is required to obtain approval from an Admissions Representative for the first semester.
+After the first semester, the student will meet with Counseling & Advising until the student until the student either turns 18, graduates from high school, or obtains a GED.

-If you are a new Early Admissions student and would like more information, please contact the Office of Admissions and Outreach, at (630) 942-2626 or e-mail: email@example.com.
+If you are a new Early Admissions student and would like more information, please contact your school's Admissions Representative.

 College of DuPage